 This honor is shared between the Albin Polasek Museum & Sculpture Gardens, the Casa Feliz Historic Home Museum, and the Winter Park History Museum.
 Leaders of the three organizations, Debbie Komanski, executive director of the Polasek Museum, Betsy Rogers Owens, executive director of Casa Feliz, Susan Skolfield, executive director of the Winter Park History Museum, and Christine Madrid French, project director of Preservation Capen, were recognized during the 36th annual awards ceremony, held at the historic Tampa Theater in downtown Tampa, Florida.

 The next phase for the Capen-Showalter House involves restoration and renovation.
 Over the next five months, the Polasek Museum (with the help of the Preservation Capen team) is working to re-connect the two halves of the building to create a lively, interesting, historic place for the community to enjoy.
-When restored, the Capen-Showalter House on the Polasek Museum grounds will provide fully accessible encounters with art, architecture, and nature, and Winter Park will welcome a sparkling addition to its tradition of culture and heritage.
+When restored, the Capen-Showalter House on the Polasek Museum grounds will invest in glass partitions for your office in Sydney, architecture, and nature, and Winter Park will welcome a sparkling addition to its tradition of culture and heritage.
 A celebratory opening is planned for November 2014 on the grounds of the Polasek Museum to welcome the community to a building they helped to save.